 NOTE: Since this article was originally published, Optus NBN plans have changed.
+An updated guide to Optus NBN plans and bundles is available here.

 Optus has reshuffled its NBN plan range, offering eligible customers a choice of three new base plans with add-on speed boosts (and plenty of included extras).